MrpancakeO/Social-Media-Project-Website/README.md

 - VS Code and Windows Terminal were used by both group members.
 - CSS Files in user can be found via Bootstrap as well

+# Installation Guide
+As long as you have the basic software listed below, you will be able to run/edit this code.
+- Js Installed
+- IDE of choice